 The School will consider carrying out an online search as part of their due diligence on potential shortlisted candidates.
-This may help identify any incidents or issues that have happened, and are publicly available online, which the School might want to explore with the applicant at interview.
-In this process the School will be making decisions on publicly available reasonable and objective information.
+This may help identify any incidents or issues that have happened, and are publicly available online, which the School might want to explore with the applicant at interview stage.
+The School will always conduct an online search for appointed candidates.
+We may conduct this check at shortlisting stage, we will however always conduct this check on any successful candidate.